 There are many great tutorials about how to cure egg yolks, but I especially like this one from America’s Test Kitchen.

-Try some new egg-based meals that use lots of eggs!
+Try some new egg-based recipes that use a lot of eggs!

 Having lots of eggs on hand definitely cuts down on our grocery bill, since we not only have eggs for breakfast nearly every day, but I also try to make egg-based dinners a few nights each week.